Citation, DOI & article data

-- when barium column is high enough (patient standing) the hydrostatic pressure can overcome the LOS pressure allowing passage of oesophageal content
+- when the barium column is high enough (with the patient standing), the hydrostatic pressure can overcome the lower esophageal sphincter pressure, allowing passage of esophageal content

-Patients with uncomplicated achalasia demonstrate a dilated thin walled oesophagus filled with fluid/food debris.
+Patients with uncomplicated achalasia demonstrate a dilated, thin-walled esophagus filled with fluid/food debris.

-Overall CT has little role in directly assessing patients with achalasia, but is useful in assessing common complications.
-Careful assessment of the wall of the oesophagus should be undertaken to identify any focal regions of thickening which may indicate malignancy.
+Overall, CT has little role in directly assessing patients with achalasia, but is useful in assessing common complications.
+Careful assessment of the wall of the esophagus should be undertaken to identify any focal regions of thickening which may indicate malignancy.
 The lungs should be inspected for evidence of aspiration.

 Treatment and prognosis

-Treatment is aimed at allowing adequate drainage of the oesophagus into the stomach.
-Options include 4-5 :
+Treatment is aimed at allowing adequate drainage of the esophagus into the stomach.
+Options include 4,5,11: